 Hypersensitivity, breastfeeding, pregnancy.

-Children's age (except Zollinger-Ellison syndrome), chronic liver disease.
+Children's age (except Zollinger-Ellison syndrome), chronic liver diseases.

 Side effects of omeprazole

-Digestive system: lack of appetite, dry mouth, nausea, flatulence, vomiting, abdominal pain, constipation, diarrhea, change in taste sensitivity, candidiasis of the gastrointestinal tract, stomatitis, atrophic gastritis, fundus polyps, increased activity of liver enzymes;
+Digestive system: lack of appetite, dry mouth, nausea, flatulence, vomiting, abdominal pain, constipation, diarrhea, changes in taste sensitivity, candidiasis of the gastrointestinal tract, stomatitis, atrophic gastritis, polyposis of the fundus of the stomach, increased activity of liver enzymes;

 blood: thrombocytopenia, neutropenia, leukopenia, eosinopenia, leukocytosis, pancytopenia, anemia; genitourinary system: proteinuria, hematuria, urinary tract infection, peripheral edema, gynecomastia;